-The company plans ice cream production on a 12-month rolling basis as part of the Sales & Operations Planning process, and the demand plan varies a lot due to seasonality.
-The factory management needs to prepare the production lines for the peak season during the low season, taking into account product shelf life and the warehouse’s freezing cameras’ capacity and costs.
+The company plans ice cream manufacturing capacity on a 12-month rolling basis as part of the Sales & Operations Planning process, and the demand plan varies a lot due to seasonality.
+The factory management needs to prepare the production lines for the peak season during the low season, taking into account product shelf life and warehouse freezing capacity and costs.
 The factory was often unable to meet the high season demand which generated stock-outs, and the management found it very difficult to quickly reschedule their detailed plans due to the challenges they faced.

-Other factors, including bottlenecks and constraints in the production lines’ processes and variations in human resources’ availability that can occur randomly, made planning analyses even more difficult.
+Other factors, including bottlenecks and constraints in the manufacturing processes and variations in human resource availability that can occur randomly, made capacity planning analyses even more difficult.

 The management’s challenge was to be able to reformulate their plans in order to balance supply and demand and make sure they would avoid stock-outs in key products.
-They also sought ways to optimize the use of their production capacities.
-Ite Consult found simulation modeling to be the best tool to provide Conaprole with the solution to these problems.
+They also sought ways to optimize the use of their manufacturing capacities.
+Ite Consult found simulation modeling to be the best tool to carry out manufacturing optimization and provide Conaprole with the solution to these problems.

-The objectives of the created simulation model were:
+The objectives of the manufacturing simulation model were:

 - To analyze various production scenarios for the following twelve months of changing demand.

-- To optimize production plans to avoid stock-outs for all SKUs.
+- To carry out manufacturing optimization to avoid stock-outs for all SKUs.

-- To optimize the use of production lines’ capacity with the optimized production plan.
+- To optimize a production line’s capacity using the optimized production.

-Using AnyLogic’s discrete event modeling capabilities, the consultants designed and developed a solution integrated with the company’s S&OP planning platform and SAP Material Management and Production Planning.
+Using AnyLogic’s discrete event modeling capabilities, the consultants designed and developed a manufacturing optimization model.
+It was integrated with the company’s S&OP planning platform and SAP Material Management and Production Planning.
 The created solution included three experiments with the model of the production system.
 Each of them addressed one of the objectives above and helped solve the business problems questioned.